 How shortlisting works

-You can ‘bid’ for up to 3 different properties every week.
-When you ‘bid’ for a property you will be told your position on the shortlist.
-Your final position on the shortlist will not be known until the end of the ‘bidding’ period.
+Properties are advertised on a weekly cycle.
+Applicants may express an interest through 'bidding' on any advertised property that meets their needs.
+Applicants in bands A or B are able to place up to 3 bids each week.
+Applicants in band C can place unlimited bids to improve their prospects of getting an offer of a lower demand property where there might be a few lower demand properties advertised in that cycle.
+Your final position on the shortlist will not be known until the end of the bidding period.
 You can see how your position is changing during this period as other people also express an interest in the property.
-It is then up to you if you leave your name on the list or remove your ‘bid’ and choose a less popular property.
+It's up to you if you leave your name on the list or remove your bid and choose a less popular property.

-You will be able to ‘bid’ each week from Thursday through to midnight on the following Tuesday.
-It does not matter when you ‘bid’ as the shortlist is drawn up once the ‘bidding’ period has closed – midnight on Tuesday.
+In Band C, you will be able to bid each week on a 'rolling' basis from when you placed your first bid.
+It doesn't matter when you bid during the cycle as the shortlist is drawn up once the bidding period has closed.

-At the end of the ‘bidding’ process (midnight on Tuesday) Cumbria Choice puts the ‘bids’ for each property in order – by Band and effective date.
-Please note that the Cumbria Choice system does not currently show priority of local connection and therefore your place in the shortlist may change once the Lettings Officer has checked local connections.
+At the end of the bidding process, Cumbria Choice puts the bids for each property in order – by Band, any special requirements such as medical need, and effective date.
+Please note that the Cumbria Choice system does not currently show priority of local connection, so your place in the shortlist may change once the Lettings Officer has checked local connections.

-Usually the person at the top of the shortlist will be invited to view the property.
-Only the person to view the property will be contacted.
+Usually, the person at the top of the shortlist will be invited to carry out a Pre-Tenancy Assessment to assess suitability before viewing the property.
+Only the person to interviewed for the property will be contacted.

 How properties are offered

-An offer of a property will only be made once the information on the application form has been checked, acceptable references received and proof of identity provided.
+An offer of a property will only be made once a Pre-Tenancy Assessment has been approved and the information on the application form has been checked, acceptable references received and proof of identity and Right to Rent provided.

-If you have been made an offer you will not be able to ‘bid’ on another property until you have decided to accept or refuse the offer.
+If you have been matched to a property you won't be able to bid on another property until you have decided to accept or refuse the offer.

-If you refuse two properties in one year you may be placed in a lower priority Band.
+If you refuse three properties in one year you may be placed in a lower priority Band.

-Details of the properties offered will be given the following week on the website and in the news sheet.
-It will show which Priority Band the successful applicant was in and the length of time they had been registered with Cumbria Choice.
+Details of the properties offered will be given the following week on the website.
+It will show which Band the successful applicant was in and the length of time they had been registered with Cumbria Choice.

-Across the North East of England, Castles and Coasts Housing Association (CCHA) works with a number of local authorities to provide affordable housing.
+Across the North East of England, CCHA works with a number of local authorities to provide affordable housing.
 The allocation of properties is administered through Choice Based Lettings (CBL) Schemes.
 These schemes allow you to make choices about where you want to live and the type of home that is most suitable for you.

 Currently the CBL systems in the North East of which CCHA is a partner with are: